RamonJOrtega/wheel_and_tire_blog/app/posts/Components of a tire.md

+---
+title: Components of a Tire
+subtitle: More than meets the eye
+date: "2023-05-01"
+---

 # Components of a Tire

 Tires are the most important component of a vehicle that provide the necessary traction and grip on the road surface.
 They are made up of various components that work together to ensure a smooth and safe ride.
 In this article, we will discuss the various components of a tire.